nominetresearch/microbit-networking-book/wiredcommunication/wiredcommunication.md

 micro:bits convert each message to a signal to send it over the *communications medium*.

+!!! hint "Definition 1: _Communications medium_"
-*Definition 1* \[Communications medium\] A communication medium is the physical path over which a signal is transmitted.
+	A communication medium is the physical path over which a signal is transmitted.

+!!! hint "Definition 2: _Signal_"
-*Definition 2* \[Signal\] Signals are the electromagnetic voltages or waves transmitted on a physical wired or wireless medium.
+	Signals are the electromagnetic voltages or waves transmitted on a physical wired or wireless medium.

 For example, take the case when we say “Hello” into a landline telephone.
 The telephone handset converts the sounds into an